jiang18/mph/docs/docs/options.md

 ## General relationship matrix
 The `--grm_list` file can list any **general** relationship matrix, not necessarily a **genomic** relationship matrix.

-[Utility scripts](util.md#grm-inputoutput) are provided to convert a general relationship matrix to the MPH format.
+[Auxiliary scripts](scripts.md#grm-inputoutput) are provided to convert a general relationship matrix to the MPH format.